MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 ## Copy configuration file to agent

-The Fluentd configuration file must be copied to **/etc/opt/microsoft/omsagent/scom/conf/omsagent.d** on all Linux computers you want to monitor.
+The Fluentd configuration file must be copied to **/etc/opt/microsoft/omsagent/System Center Operations Manager/conf/omsagent.d** on all Linux computers you want to monitor.
 You must also add an @include directive in the master configuration file as described above.

 ## Restart omsagent